 You can customize password policies based on user role and stipulate pass requirements (such as password length, history, complexity, and use of special characters) within the plugin.

-Better still, you can use the plugin to enable a dormant user policy, preventing those old and unused accounts from becoming a hacking threat.
-However, the dormant users’ policy only applies to users who will be used again in the near future.
-If you have users on your website that will never be used, simply delete them.
+You can also use the Melapress Login Security plugin to enable a dormant user policy, preventing those old and unused accounts from becoming a hacking threat.
+However, the dormant users’ policy only applies to user accounts that will be used again in the near future.

-- Records information surrounding user logins including location, time, and which account was used to gain access
+- Records information surrounding user logins, including IP address, time, and which account was used to gain access

 - Creates a transparent activity log of all new content, users, and website settings changes